INCubator @ BHS

 Share your career knowledge.

-To help facilitate this unique learning opportunity, BPS101 is now seeking entrepreneurs and business experts in the community to serve as volunteer coaches and mentors.
-Coaches and mentors work with the classroom teacher and play a critical role in guiding student teams through the process of ideation, market research, business plan development, and launch.
+To help facilitate this unique learning opportunity, Batavia High School INCubator Entrepreneurship program instructor, Dennis Piron, and INCubator program chair, Robert Hubbard, are seeking entrepreneurs and business experts in the community to serve as volunteer coaches, mentors, and business resources.
+Volunteers work with the classroom teacher and play a critical role in guiding student teams through the process of ideation, market research, business plan development, and launch.